sapegin/sapegin.me/src/content/blog/naming.md

 ```js
 const CHARACTERS_IN_ISO_DATE = 10;

 const dateWithoutTime = date.slice(0, CHARACTERS_IN_ISO_DATE);
 ```

 <!-- expect(dateWithoutTime).toBe('2023-03-22') -->

-Here, we remove the time portion of a string containing date and time in ISO format (for example, `2023-03-22T08:20:00+01:00`) by keeping only the first 10 characters — the length of the date part.
-The name is quite clear but the code is still a bit confusing and brittle.
+Here, we remove the time portion of a string containing a date and time in the ISO format (for example, `2023-03-22T08:20:00+01:00`) by keeping only the first ten characters — the length of the date part.
+The name is quite clear, but the code is still a bit confusing and brittle.
 We can do better:

 <!-- const date = '2023-03-22T08:20:00+01:00' -->